open/close all folders

 - That is nothing compared to the defenses of Hogwarts, which include Minerva McGonagall activating every statue in the castle to defend the castle.

-- Near the end of So You Want To Be A Wizard, Kit animates basically every statue in New York City (including Liberty) to take on the Lone Power.
-Since It is an eternal Power That Is, and the creator of entropy, they only slow It down, but it's a impressive show.
+- Near the end of So You Want To Be A Wizard, Kit animates basically every statue in New York City (including the statue of Prometheus from Rockefeller Center, the New York Public Library lions Patience and Fortitude, and Lady Liberty) to take on the Lone Power.
+Since It is an eternal Power That Is, and the creator of entropy, they only slow It down, but it's an impressive show.

 - In The Enchanted Forest Chronicles Cimorene meets a prince who's stuck like this.
 He went on a quest to free people who'd been turned to stone, and had to fetch water from an enchanted spring to fix them.
 He was offered the choice of using a plain or a gem-encrusted ladle to fetch the water, and realized that the second one was almost definitely a trap.
 However, he figured it couldn't hurt to just look at the fancy ladle, which started turning him to stone before he even tried to use it.
 So he stuck his other hand in the magical spring, which stopped him being Taken for Granite.